-Strong increases in rates of Indigenous-specific health checks in Tasmania
+Strong increases in rates of Indigenous-specific health checks in the Australian Capital Territory

 The first Indigenous-specific health check, for those aged 55 and over, was introduced in 1999 and health checks for Aboriginal and Torres Strait Islander people of all ages were in place from May 2006.
 In May 2010, the frequency of health checks was standardised so that Aboriginal and Torres Strait Islander people of all ages were able to have a health check every year (AIHW 2017).
 Nationally, the rate of Indigenous Australians accessing these health checks rose almost fourfold across all age groups between 2009-10 and 2018-19.
-Among Indigenous Australians in Tasmania, the rate of health checks increased from 8.8 per 1,000 population in 2009-10 to 132 per 1,000 in 2018-19.
+The rate of health checks for Indigenous Australians in the Australian Capital Territory increased from 32 per 1,000 population in 2009-10 to 215 per 1,000 in 2018-19.
 Indigenous-specific health checks, 2009-10 to 2018-19